F1rst-Unicorn/cinit/doc/README.md

   in the `name` attribute in the YAML config.

 * `MESSAGE`: The actual event being reported.

+Programs SHOULD log to the standard file descriptors and SHOULD NOT log own timestamps.

 Specifying `-v` twice gives messages up to the `TRACE` level.
 Tracing messages are considered part of the public API.
 Specifying `-v` once gives messages up to